AnswerDotAI/fh-deploy/replit/README.md

 Replit is a cloud-based development and deployment platform that allows you to build and deploy in a single, integrated environment.
-It comes with handy tools, like [secrets management](https://docs.replit.com/programming-ide/storing-sensitive-information-environment-variables) and [AI assisted coding](https://docs.replit.com/programming-ide/ai-code-completion), and supports _any_ language you can think of.
-Replit also has cloud services like [object storage](https://docs.replit.com/storage/replit-database), [embedded Postgres](https://docs.replit.com/hosting/databases/postgresql-database), and [key-value databases](https://docs.replit.com/hosting/databases/replit-database) that make it easy to build and ship apps.
-For a 1-minute overview of Replit, see [this video](https://www.youtube.com/watch?v=TiHq41h3nDo).
+It comes with tools like [secrets management](https://docs.replit.com/programming-ide/storing-sensitive-information-environment-variables) and [AI assisted coding](https://docs.replit.com/programming-ide/ai-code-completion), and has good Python, JS, HTML, and CSS support for FastHTML apps.
+Replit also has cloud services like [object storage](https://docs.replit.com/storage/replit-database), [embedded Postgres](https://docs.replit.com/hosting/databases/postgresql-database), and [key-value databases](https://docs.replit.com/hosting/databases/replit-database).

 <div align="center">
    <img src="https://github.com/user-attachments/assets/dd50c381-4319-4960-87da-b5b5566b49c3" width="75%"/>